 You can also try out reusable electric filters, ones that you can wash to remove the dust and dirt and use them again.

 3. Trim Nearby Trees

 Keep in mind that large tree branches hanging near your property – around the windows, driveway, and roof – will become weighed down with ice and snow.
-Eventually they can break due to the weight, crashing down onto your car, roof, or windows, breaking them in the process.
-Due yourself a favor and trim the branches before first snowfall, and you won’t be worrying about additional holiday expenses every time it snows.
+Eventually, they can break due to the weight, crashing down onto your car, roof, or windows, breaking them in the process.
+Due yourself a favor and trim the branches before the first snowfall, and you won’t be worrying about additional holiday expenses every time it snows.